psychemedia/storytelling-notes/golden-ball.md

 I've neither brought thy golden ball
 Nor come to set thee free,
 But I have come to see thee hung
-Upon this gallows -tree.
+Upon this gallows-tree.

 Then the hangman said, 'Hast thee done thy prayers?
-Now ,lass, putthy head intut noo-is.'
+Now, lass, put thy head intut noo-is.'

 But she answered, "Stop, stop, I think I see my brother coming! &c.
 After which, she excused herself because she thought she saw her sister coming, then her uncle, then her aunt, then her cousin, each of which was related in full; after which the hangman said, 'I wee-nt stop no longer, tha's making gam of me.
 Tha must be hung at once.'